-GARAGE FLOOR

-There are small shrinkage cracks visible in the concrete, however, there is no vertical displacement of any portion of the slab.
+GARAGE FLOOR There are small shrinkage cracks visible in the concrete, however, there is no vertical displacement of any portion of the slab.
 Shrinkage cracks are common in garage floors and are not considered a structural defect.
 The garage floor is properly installed and is functioning as intended.

-OVERHEAD GARAGE DOORS

-The garage is fitted with a pair of roll-up doors.
-The garage doors are properly installed and are performing their intended function.

-Safeties are cables run through the center of the garage door springs that prevent broken springs from becoming projectiles that can cause injury.
-There are no safeties installed.
-The installation of safeties is recommended.

-GARAGE DOOR OPENER

-FIRE SEPARATION

-The garage door openers were tested and were functional.
-The auto stop reverse safety switches were functioning as intended.

-The fire resistive barrier between the garage and the living space is properly installed and in good condition, however, several of the joints are not taped.
-Consideration should be given to completely "fire taping" the drywall as a safety upgrade.

-The installation of a water heater vent thimble is recommended to prevent flames from spreading to the structure.

-There are voids (adjacent the overhead door brackets) in the fire resistive barrier between the living space and garage that will allow flames to penetrate.
+OVERHEAD GARAGE DOORS The garage is fitted with a single roll-up door.
+The garage door is properly installed and is performing its intended function.
+GARAGE DOOR OPENER The garage door opener was tested and was functional.
+The auto stop reverse safety switch was functioning as intended.
+FIRE SEPARATION There are voids in the fire resistive barrier between the living space and garage that will allow flames to penetrate.
 The gypsum barrier slows the spread of a fire from the garage to the structure and/or living space.
 Patching the voids with a fire retardant caulk is recommended.

-PASSAGE DOOR

 The door between the garage and living space is a solid core door with a self closing hinge.
 The door is properly installed and is in good condition.
-However, there is a pet door at the bottom which nullifies the fire rating of the door.
-Patching the hole in the door is recommended as a safety upgrade.